I’m ensuring better care for all

 Yu came to this realization early into her medical studies.
 “In my first year as a medical student, I had the opportunity to represent the University of Manitoba at National Medical Student Lobby Day in Ottawa, where medical students met with Members of Parliament to discuss important issues in health care.
 In discussion with other students, it became apparent that Manitoba was one of the only provinces without a Provincial Lobby Day,” says Yu.

 This motivated her and a classmate to create a Student Advocacy Committee.
-As part of this group, Yu is now able to empower other medical students to become involved with advocacy.
+As part of this group, Yu was able to empower other medical students to become involved with advocacy.

-“As future physicians, we are privileged to have a strong voice in health-care issues – it is important we start learning the skills to effectively use this voice from an early stage,” she says.
+“As physicians, we are privileged to have a strong voice in health-care issues – it is important that we learn the skills to effectively use this voice from an early stage,” she says.
 “My hope is that in creating the Student Advocacy Committee and leading students in advocacy initiatives, more students will be empowered to become involved in advocacy efforts as physicians.”

 She credits the U of M for sparking this aspiration.